End Your Tax Problems. Start with Free Consultation.

 Make The Most That You Can Out of Medical Insurance Deductibles

 If you are self-employed, you can deduct health insurance premiums for you, your spouse, and your dependents.
 You are also able to deduct long-term care insurance premiums.
 By claiming these tax deductions, you may be able to significantly reduce your tax liability.
 These types of insurance expenses are deductible even if the insurance is under your personal name and not in the name of your business.

 Try To Keep The Tax Form Of Your Business Simple

 Sometimes a business should be organized as a corporation or partnership.
-However, unless there are some tax or legal benefit to operating as a corporation or partnership, it is often best to keep your tax filing simple by operating your business as a self-employed individual or doing business as (DBA) and filing a Schedule C. It is the easiest way to file, however there may be benefits to a different type of entity.
+However, unless there are some tax or legal benefits to operating as a corporation or partnership, it is often best to keep your tax filing simple by operating your business as a self-employed individual or doing business as (a DBA) and filing a Schedule C. It is the easiest way to file, however, there may be benefits to a different type of entity.
 You should consult with a tax attorney at Coast One Tax Group to determine the best entity type for your business.